 New Bothwell: New B’s Cafe – New Bothwell’s New B’s has a few tasty Mennonite dishes on the menu.
 While in New Bothwell, you should also stop at the famous Bothwell cheese factory and get your hands on some fresh squeaky cheese.
 Perfect for faspa.

 Steinbach: MJ’s Kafe, Livery Barn Restaurant , El Vecino – Steinbach has a few places where you can sample Mennonite food.
 MJ’s on Main Street is conveniently located across the street from the MCC store.
 The Livery Barn is at the Mennonite Heritage Village and is open seasonaly.
 El Vecino offers Mexican Mennonite empanadas and Russian Mennonite treats like vereneki.
 Main Bread and Butter often features Mennonite soups and has the largest selection of farmer sausage in the area.
-Mennonite dishes are also featured on the menus of Uncle Jakes and the Village Green.
+Mennonite dishes are also featured on the menus of many local restaurants including Uncle Jakes and the Village Green.